7 best things to do in the holy city – Varanasi

 The interiors of Brijrama Palace

-6. Go on a boat ride – this is best done during sunrise.
-Unfortunately we had to give this a miss since the level of the river was very high due to the monsoons and all boat rides were shut by the Government for a few days.
+This is best done during sunrise.
+Unfortunately, we had to give this a miss since the level of the river was very high due to the monsoons and all boat rides were shut by the Government for a few days.
 Gives us a reason to go back to Varanasi again.
+Also, and this is something I picked from the multiple movies that ever talked about Varanasi, the sight around when you are on a boat ride is breathtaking.
+We could get a feel of it while we were on the ghats only.
+So, whenever we visit next or even you visit, please add these sites to your list of things to see in Varanasi.

 Boats waiting to go on a ride

-7. Last but not the least, stay at Tree of Life Resorts – if you wish to stay a little away from the bustling city and yet experience everything that Varanasi has to offer – this should be your abode.
-This resort has a lovely reading room, a small temple and a mini ghat (yes, you read that right), yummylicious food and huge rooms with a sit out area facing the lawns and the pool.
-Other than spending one full evening in the city centre, we pretty much stayed put in this resort and relaxed for the 2 days to our hearts content.
-Shresthi from Tree of Life resorts hosted us here for 3 days and made our staycation perfect.
+If you wish to stay a little away from the bustling city and yet experience everything that Varanasi has to offer – this should be your abode.
+This resort has a lovely reading room, a small temple and a mini ghat (yes, you read that right), yummylicious food and huge rooms with a sit-out area facing the lawns and the pool.
+Other than spending one full evening in the city centre, we pretty much stayed put in this resort and relaxed for the 2 days to our heart’s content.
+Also, even if you don’t say here, make sure you do visit this place for its decor and greenery with occasional sightings of peacocks is definitely one of the best things to see in Varanasi.
+And yes, a special mention for Shresthi from Tree of Life resorts hosted us here for 3 days and made our staycation perfect.

 The wonderul Tree of Life resort